bgord/knowledge/js.md

 app.use(
   basicAuth({
     users: {
-      admin: "password"
+      admin: "password",
     },
     unauthorizedResponse: () => "You shall not pass",
-    challenge: true // forces a browser to display a prompt with login/password inputs })
+    challenge: true, // forces a browser to display a prompt with login/password inputs })
 );
 ```